The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ### Completing fire phases

 The ice phase provides MP and/or Umbral Hearts, crucial resources that enable the strong fire spells at the cost of casting much weaker spells.
 To fully utilize this cost, we want to complete as much of the fire phase as possible before the boss dies or phases and finish the Despair cast.
-This could mean either cutting the fire phase short and only cast 5 F4s before the Despair, or planning ahead and choosing a shorter line.
+This could mean either cutting the fire phase short and only cast five F4s before the Despair, or planning ahead and choosing a shorter line.

 ![](https://lh5.googleusercontent.com/Yq4DgxnvWo_t0q4zK3WgyeFO0XURh25mL7Kg2AGtBLzK-I3TN_t3_ULTPa_PSYIbyVWyYHZIhV-r7lERes17PpEmj9UXz7rQ098PANxRvICfBVxJhboePcm1lQsUOOXfxTVxmwtT)